 - Log all work hours on a weekly basis.

 - Attend CPM meetings.

-- Work only on tasks associated with the Career Center; no homework during work hours.
+- Work only on tasks associated with your position as a Career Peer Mentor; no homework during work hours.

 - Be observant of the needs of the Hub, students, staff, etc. and take initiative on tasks that need to be tended to.

 - Build mentoring skills.

 - Build communication skills through the triage process, Drop-Ins, presentations & formal outreach to student groups.